 A SPAC is a company that goes public without actual business operations or selling products.
 Instead, the company issues an IPO and then uses the capital raised in the IPO.
 Then, the company merges with or acquires an existing private company.
 After the merger, the private company's leadership takes over.
 Also, the new firm continues to operate the business of the previously private company.
 An example of this is a sports-betting company DraftKings merged with a public SPAC Diamond Eagle Acquisition Corp.
 After the Merger, the shares began trading on the Nasdaq Stock Market in April 2020.

 A Reverse Merger often represents a quicker and cheaper means of going public.
-That's because the private company can merge with an existing company rather than going through the entire IPO process from scratch.
+The private company can merge with an existing company rather than go through the entire IPO process from scratch.

 Before you're allowed to convert your private limited company into a public limited company, you must fit the following criteria